What types of grants does Impact100 Westchester award?

 What is a Focus Area Award?

-In addition to our Transformational Project and Core Mission Grants, we award a special core mission grant of $15,000 in a specific focus area.
-For 2019, the Focus Area Grant was awarded to an Arts & Culture nonprofit organization.
-For 2020, the Focus Area Grant will be awarded to a nonprofit organization addressing Food Insecurity.
+In addition to our Transformational Project and Core Mission Grants, we will award special core mission awards ranging in amount up to $15,000 in a specific focus area.
+For 2022, the Focus Area fund will be awarded to nonprofit organizations addressing Children's Mental Health.
 More details here.

 What is a Grant Agreement?